 - Migraines – Migraines can be incredibly debilitating, but they are also pretty common, with over 10% of people worldwide suffering from migraines every year.
 Symptoms of migraine include blurred vision, sensitivity and sickness – and what’s more, migraines most commonly occur in the mornings.

-- Sleep disorders – Disrupted or poor-quality sleep is a huge contributing factor to waking with a headache, and so if you suffer from a known sleep disorder and find your waking up with headaches, it's likely that the two are connected.
+- Sleep disorders – Disrupted or poor-quality sleep is a huge contributing factor to waking up with a headache, and so if you suffer from a known sleep disorder and find yourself waking up with headaches, it's likely that the two are connected.
 Sleep disorders such as sleep apnoea, insomnia or bruxism have been shown to be 2 to 8 times more likely to cause morning headaches.

 What can be done to prevent waking up with a headache?

-If you’re suffering from regular morning headaches, there are some things you can do to help prevent them occurring.
+If you’re suffering from regular morning headaches, there are some things you can do to help prevent them from occurring.
 Below are just a few of the things you can do to reduce the likelihood of waking up with a headache:

 How can I treat a headache?